 Lyme Disease Diagnostic Devices Market Share Worth US$3.7 billion by 2027 - New Research Report by IndustryARC

-Need for precision diagnostic instruments is increasing, propelling the Lyme Disease Diagnostic Devices Market forward.HYDERABAD, TELANGANA, INDIA, September 6, 2022 /EINPresswire.com/ -- IndustryARC, in its latest report, predicts that the lyme disease diagnostic devices market size is estimated to reach $3.7 billion by 2027.
-It is poised to grow at a CAGR of 4.9% over the forecast period of 2022-2027.
-An increase in the incidence of Lyme disease, rising policy attention on enhancing health care services, and the introduction of new Lyme disease diagnostic tests are expected to drive product demand.
+Need for precision diagnostic instruments is increasing which is propelling the lyme disease diagnostic devices market.HYDERABAD, TELANGANA, INDIA, September 8, 2022 /EINPresswire.com/ -- IndustryARC, in its latest report, predicts that the lyme disease diagnostic devices market size is estimated to reach $3.7 billion by 2027.
+It is poised to grow at a CAGR of 4.9% over the forecast period of 2022-2027. an increase in the incidence of Lyme disease, rising policy attention on enhancing health care services, and the introduction of new Lyme disease diagnostic tests are expected to drive product demand.
 Also, the hiking rates of new vector-borne diseases, expanding government initiatives and rising healthcare expenditure is set to propel the Lyme Disease Diagnostic Devices Industry growth during the forecast period 2022-2027.
 The report offers a complete analysis of the market, its major segments, growth factors, trends, drivers and challengers, key players and more.

 Key Takeaways: